Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/date-time.md

 ------------
 Parses a date expressed under the format YYYY-MM-DD.
 The result still needs to be validated using date-valid?.
-Returns #f if the format cannot be matched.
+Returns #f if the format is not matched.

 __string__